What Are Hydraulic Hoses?

 Types of Hydraulic Hoses

 Hydraulic hose is engineered to meet the needs of particular applications.
 For this reason, the design and construction of the three main components—inner tube, reinforcement and outer covering—often differ from one hose to the next.

 As the inner tube component of a hydraulic hose comes in direct contact with the fluid in a hydraulic system, it is important to consider whether its construction material and the hydraulic fluid are chemically compatible.
 Some of the most common materials used for inner tubes are flexible rubber polymers such as nitrile (NBR), chlorinated polyethylene (CPE) and thermoplastics, and fluorocarbons such as PTFE).
 The proper choice of material depends on the expected operating temperatures and fluids.
-Nitrile tube is generally excellent for most petroleum-based hydraulic fluids, but is not suitable for very high temperatures approaching 300 degrees F. CPE materials generally provide high temperature performance at this level.
+Nitrile tube is generally excellent for most petroleum-based hydraulic fluids, but is not suitable for very high continuous temperatures approaching 300 degrees F. CPE materials generally provide excellent high temperature performance at this level.

 The reinforcement component of a hydraulic hose consists of braided or spiral-wound metal wire or textile yarn.
 This layer provides support to the inner tube, preventing it from bending, bulging, or breaking and managing to contain the working pressures seen to the hose’s maximum pressure rating.